Services

 Forms that cannot be e-filed

 Some informational forms, certain amended returns, and some late filings must still be mailed under IRS rules.
-In those cases, expats often prepare digitally but submit by paper to file US taxes from abroad without errors.
+In those cases, expats often prepare digitally but submit by paper.

 In Wayne Lee v.
-United States, the court held that a return is filed only after IRS acceptance an authorization to transmit is not the same thing.
-When the system will not take your return, paper keeps you on track to file US taxes while living abroad.
+United States, the court held that a return is filed only after IRS acceptance – an authorization to transmit is not the same thing.
+When the system will not take your return, paper keeps you compliant.

-Key US expat tax rules you must know
+Online US tax filing for expats: key rules you must know

 Filing taxes from overseas is manageable once the core rules are clear and predictable.
 The Foreign Earned Income Exclusion (Form 2555) lets you exclude up to $130,000 of foreign earned income for 2025 if you meet the physical presence or bona fide residence test, and it works smoothly with e-filing when your details are entered correctly – our FEIE calculator helps estimate this before you file.

-The Foreign Tax Credit (Form 1116) often makes more sense when foreign taxes are high, and FBAR (FinCEN Form 114) plus FATCA Form 8938 are separate reports that are not part of the tax return itself, even though they are usually handled during the same filing process when you file US taxes while living abroad.
+The Foreign Tax Credit (Form 1116) often makes more sense when foreign taxes are high, and FBAR (FinCEN Form 114) is a separate filing submitted through FinCEN – it's not filed with your Form 1040, while FATCA Form 8938 is different: it attaches to your Form 1040 and is filed by the same due date, including extensions – even though they are usually handled during the same filing process when you file US taxes while living abroad.

 Deadlines and extensions for Americans abroad